harrison-caudill/gabby/README.md

- 1. If you have a satellite that is a perfect polar orbit and a perfect circle (relative to the center of the Earth), then as it approaches the equater (where the planet bulges), the AGL (Above Ground Level) orbital altitude will decrease.
+ 1. If you have a satellite that is a perfect polar orbit and a perfect circle (relative to the center of the Earth), then as it approaches the equator (where the planet bulges), the AGL (Above Ground Level) orbital altitude will decrease.
 So the meaning of perigee and apogee can get a little fuzzy.
 If it is computed by subtracting the mean Earth radius from the minimum radius from